skauddy755/icvgip_2024/README.md

 > ICVGIP is organized by IUPRAI (Indian Unit for Pattern Recognition and Artificial Intelligence)

-# Why make notes and later comppile them?
+# Why make notes and later compile them?

 I agree that most of the concepts touched upon during the sessions can be better read later from the original research papers or even youtube.
 However, it is important that someone takes notes of:
 1. What are the contents of the topic (so that it can be later searched)